ternandsparrow/wild-orchid-watch-pwa/ARCHITECTURE.md

 This document will describe how the app is built and why choices were made.

+# Minimum version of browsers that we support
+In an ideal world, we'd support as many browsers as possible but there are diminishing returns in doing that.
+When we started out we were basically aiming at the browsers that introduced service worker support.
+Part way through development that shifted as we pulled in some dependencies that were only available in ES6.
+Here's a fun fact, webpack/babel doesn't transpile your dependencies, just in case (like me) you though it did.
+You can ask it to (see `transpileDependencies` for the `vue-cli`) but it's horribly slow.
+You'd be better off forking the dependencies and making them transpile to ES5 and publishing that.

+So, our hand has been forced and now we support the following browsers:
+- Google Chrome 60+ (July 2017)
+- Mozilla Firefox 55+ (August 2017)
+- Apple iOS Safari 11.3+ (March 2018)
+- Samsung Internet 8.2+ (December 2018)
+- Apple macOS Safari 11.1+ (March 2018)

 # Techonology choices

 ## PWA (Progressive Web App)